-As of January's end, the single-family dwelling inventory in the Cowichan Valley increased by 15% to 172 homes, up from 158 in December 2024.
+As of February's end, the single-family dwelling inventory in the Cowichan Valley increased to 218 homes, up from 174 in February 2025.
 This shift in inventory has had a noticeable impact on market conditions.

 Pricing Trends

-The average sale price for single-family homes in the area saw a modest uptick:
+The average sale price for single-family homes in the area saw a slight decrease:

 Market Dynamics

-Days on Market: Properties are moving slightly faster, with the average time on market decreasing from 78 days in December to 72 days in January.
+Days on Market: Properties selling slightly faster, with the average time on market decreasing from 65 days in February to 47 days in March.

 Strategic Considerations